drhsqlite/pikchr/doc/userman.md

 and of course "in" for inches.
 Inches are assumed if no units are specified.

-Back to our arrow:  We have now established a path for the arrow down 1 centimeter from the ".s" corner of the box.
+Back to our arrow: we have now established a path for the arrow down 1 centimeter from the ".s" anchor of the box.
 The next phrase
 is:  "`then right until even with first cylinder`".
 You can perhaps guess that this means that the arrow should continue to the right until it is lined up below the first cylinder.
 You,